 Tamara continued her silversmithing activities at a furious pace to add more items to her Argentium inventory.
 Time has been tight, but despite the challenges there are still great pieces to be had.
 Included in her collection are earrings and several rings, a heavy and intricate necklace in what she calls "ancient Rome" style.
-Also added last week is a gorgeous ring from her flower series.
-Work is never-ending, so stay tuned for more items in the future!
+As we go to press she is finishing up some labradorite earrings to match a pendant and hopes to have another pendant or two before show time.
+Work is neverending, so stay tuned for more items in the future!

 If you like pins, pendants, and rings we restocked there as well.
 We found quite a few all-silver bracelets by Navajo artist Tom Hawk, Leonard Nez, Albert Jake, and the Tahe family.
 A few have over-the-top impressive stamp work on them.
 We were sure to stock up on the Tahe stamped "kite" style earrings which are very popular and sell out quick, as well as the Pauline Armstrong earrings with dangles.
-The Tahi's also recently introduced three new styles of stamped, curved earrings.
-All light weight and easy-breezy to wear.
+The Tahi's also recently introduced three new styles of stamped, curved earrings, and we also found some new Pauline Armstrong earrings with angel skin coral.
+All are light weight and easy-breezy to wear!
 They make such great gifts; we can't get enough!
 There are several new Hopi bracelets as well as Hopi earrings and Pendants.
 We also have money clips and key rings, all of which make nice affordable gifts.